Unstructured-IO/unstructured/docs/source/bricks.rst

 will identify the layout of the document using ``detectron2``.
 The ``"fast"`` strategy will extract the text using ``pdfminer`` and process the raw text with ``partition_text``.
 If ``detectron2`` is not available, and the ``"hi_res"`` strategy is set, ``partition_pdf`` will fallback to the ``"fast"`` strategy.
+You can also specify what languages to use for OCR with the ``ocr_languages`` kwarg.
+For example, use ``ocr_languages="eng+deu"`` to use the English and German language packs.
+See the `Tesseract documentation <https://github.com/tesseract-ocr/tessdata>`_ for a full list of languages and install instructions.
+OCR is only applied if the text is not already available in the PDF document.

 Examples: